Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Our Testing Experience

-Cloud XL felt firm the moment I sat down—less “sink,” more “platform,” but not in a harsh way.
-Marcus liked it immediately because it didn’t dip under his hips when he rolled forward.
-On my side, it was supportive but less forgiving than Cloud; I had to position my shoulder carefully to stay comfortable.
-Jamal appreciated how easy it was to change positions because the firmer surface didn’t hold onto him.
+Cloud XL felt firm as soon as I sat down—more “platform” than “sink,” but not harsh.
+Marcus liked it right away because it didn’t dip under his hips when he rolled forward.
+On my side, it stayed supportive but felt less forgiving than Cloud, so I had to be more deliberate with shoulder placement.
+Jamal appreciated that the firmer surface let him change positions with less effort.

 What we liked